 Of the top 10 most common cancers, prostate cancer is the only cancer where many patients, over 30%, have a slow-growing tumour that does not warrant immediate aggressive treatment.
 The cancer will grow so slowly, if at all, that a man will die of something else before the cancer causes any symptoms.
-Active Surveillance (sometimes called Active Monitoring) is now the primary option for men that have localised CPG1 low-risk prostate cancer that is unlikely to cause harm or decrease life expectancy.
+Active Surveillance (sometimes called Active Monitoring) is now the primary option for men in CPG1 and CPG2 risk groups following MRI result, as the cancer is unlikely to cause harm or decrease life expectancy.
 It is a better choice than immediate radical treatment such as surgery or radiation as it is a pro-active method which monitors men with early prostate cancer who do not need immediate curative treatment.
 This spares them the side-effects that may be caused by a treatment which may later prove to have been unnecessary.
 It is now the first-line approach for men found to have low grade cancer.
 Results suggest that many men on Active Surveillance will never need to be treated for their prostate cancer.

 Men on active surveillance are closely monitored by their consultant.
 They would typically have an initial multi-parametric MRI scan, repeated every 1-2 years, and a 6 monthly or annual PSA blood test.
+If a man does choose Active Surveillance the NICE guideline recommends the protocol in the table below:

-the protocol in the table below: Men with 'low Active Surveillance Pro risk' cancer Timing Tests are the ideal candidate Year 1 of active surveillance Every 3 to 4 months: measure PSA for Active Monitor PSA kinetics (PSA density and velocity) Surveillance At 12 months: DRE (digital rectal examination) Example: At 12 to 18 months: multiparametric MRI Low volume Year 2 onwards Every 6 months: measure PSA cancer - Monitor PSA kinetics (PSA density and velocity) Stage 1c; Every 12 months: DRE (digital rectal examination) Gleason 6; Note: if clinical or PSA chang mpMRI and/or biopsy may b PSA less than 10ng/ml;
+Active Surveillance Protocol risk' cancer Timing Tests are the ideal candidate Year 1 of active surveillance Every 3 to 4 months: measure PSA for Active Monitor PSA kinetics (PSA density and velocity) Surveillance At 12 months: DRE (digital rectal examination) Example: At 12 to 18 months: multiparametric MRI Low volume Year 2 onwards Every 6 months: measure PSA cancer - Monitor PSA kinetics (PSA density and velocity) Stage 1c; Every 12 months: DRE (digital rectal examination) Gleason 6; Note: if clinical or PSA changes of concern arise during Active Surveillance mpMRI and/or biopsy may be repeated.
+PSA less than 10ng/ml;